OCR-tech/InnoTSR/CONTRIBUTING.md

 If you find a bug or an issue:

 1. **Check Existing Issues**: Check if the issue hasn't already been reported.
-2. **Create a New Issue**: Provide a descriptive title, detailed descriptions, any relevant information (screenshots, error messages, and environment).
+2. **Create a New Issue**: Provide a descriptive title, detailed descriptions, relevant information (screenshots, error messages, environment).

 ## 💡 Suggesting Features

 To propose a new feature:

 1. **Check Existing Requests**: Check if the feature hasn't already been proposed.
-2. **Create a New Requests**: Provide a descriptive title, detailed descriptions, any relevant information about the feature.
+2. **Create a New Requests**: Provide a descriptive title, detailed descriptions, relevant information about the feature.

 ## 🚀 Submitting Code